Forex Swing Trading Strategies That Work

 If we had maintained a long position, we would have been trapped for a long time in a very bad trade.

 Something you might have heard about trading Forex is that the majority of traders lose money.
-Did you know that this is even true for successful traders?
+However, it is worth noting that this is also true for successful traders.

 The truth is that no trader wins 100% of the time - sometimes you misjudge the market, sometimes it moves unexpectedly, sometimes you might just make a mistake.
 This is where risk management and money management are so important.

 In trading, but especially Forex, you have to know how to lose before knowing how to win.
 And when we talk about knowing how to lose, you should know how to lose little to win big.
-Simply, if you can manage your swing trading risk, you can close out losing trades early, which will help ensure you enjoy more profits than losses.
+Put simply, if you can manage your risk by closing out losing trades early, this will help ensure your profits are bigger than your losses.

 Some tips for managing your risk in swing trading include:

 - Define your maximum acceptable loss.
 While you obviously want your next trade to make a profit, it's important to consider the maximum amount you are willing to lose on a trade.
-Once you know this amount, you can set a stop loss to close your trade automatically if it moves too far in the wrong direction - this will help protect you when you can't manually be at your computer watching every trade.
+Once you know this amount, you can set a stop loss to close your trade automatically if it moves too far in the wrong direction - this will help protect you when you are not at your computer watching every trade.

 - Don't risk your account on any one trade.
 No matter the size of your trading account, you should avoid risking your entire balance on a trade.
 If you do, you could potentially lose it all.
 A general rule is not to risk more than 2% of your account balance on any one trade.

 - Consider increasing your account balance to diversify risk.
 While you might be able to open an account from as little as €200, it is better to start with a larger sum.
-This means you will have enough on your account to trade a variety of assets and diversify the risk of swing trading.
-Swing trading is by definition a long-term investment style, so you need more margin on your positions to cope with market volatility.
+This means you will have enough on your account to trade a variety of assets and diversify your risks.
+Swing trading is a longer-term style than day-trading or scalping, so you need more margin on your positions to cope with market volatility.

 - Know your risk profile.
-One of the first thing to do when you start trading is to understand your risk aversion and volatility .
+One of the first things to do when you start trading is to understand your tolerance to risk and volatility .
 In other words, at what stage of the loss will we start to panic?
-If you have an account balance of €20,000 and you lose €2,000, then you have lost 10% of your capital.
-Would your world collapse or would you consider that to be normal?
+Suppose you have an account balance of €20,000 and you lose €2,000, or 10% of your capital.
+Would your world collapse or would you consider that to be a tolerable setback?
 How you react to this loss will influence the risks you are willing to take in trading.

-Then, before taking a position, you should be aware that your maximum risk for proper management of capital in Swing Trading will be 1% or 200 euros.
-Therefore, your stop-loss and neutralisation position will be determined before each position.
-And from there, perform as many actions as you can without overcoming your risk management.
+Before taking any position, you should have these numbers upmost in your mind.
+Your stop-loss and neutralisation positions will be determined by your predetermined limits.
+And from there, perform as many actions as you can without exceeding your risk limits.

-That limit will then influence your actions - you will close because the trade is approaching your loss limit, or you will close the trade since the asset goes up and reaches the target profit.
+That limit will then influence your actions - you will close a position because it is approaching your loss limit, or when the asset goes up and reaches the target profit.
 Or, if a trade passes the breakeven point, at which point it becomes a 'neutral' trade, you can take on a new position, without risking your risk limit.

-There are a range of tools you can use to improve your chances of success when performing swing trading strategies.
+There are a range of tools and indicators you can use to improve your chances of success when performing these swing trading strategies.

-- Correlation Matrix: The correlation between Forex pairs, commodities or stock indices is one element of analysis that allows the wise trading to trade with confidence.
+- Correlation Matrix: The correlation between Forex pairs, commodities or stock indices is one element of analysis that allows the wise trader to act with confidence.

 - Mini Charts: A mini charting tool allows you to analyse multiple units of time on a single chart.
 This means there is no need for the trader to switch from swing trading chart W1 to D1 to get on the H4 chart to find his entry point

-- Admiral Symbol Info: In the same vein, this Forex swing indicator allows traders to see on a single chart the swing trading signals of the most used indicators on eight different time scales!
+- Admiral Symbol Info: In the same vein, this indicator allows traders to see on a single chart the swing trading signals of the most used indicators on eight different time scales!

-Other indicators that can be useful for swing traders include:
+Other technical indicators that can be the best for swing trading include:

 - Awesome oscillator